Two people looking at a gallery wall

 Faculty & Student Resources

 GW faculty and students from all disciplines are encouraged to use our collections, educational programs and professional expertise to support their teaching, learning and career development.
-Collaborate with us on student- and faculty-driven events, class visits and projects inspired by the museum collections.
+Collaborate with us on gallery visits, object-based learning and research, student- and faculty-driven events, and projects inspired by the museum collections.

 Gallery Visits